How to Motivate Unmotivated Learners – 4

 Stop!!
 Does it achieve your learning goals?

-This topic is lengthy so I will address the details in future blogs.
-Until then, I will share with you my lesson plan template which serves as the structural foundation of all my lessons.
+This topic is lengthy so I address the details in a series of eight blog posts.
+Here is the first one: How to Write Effective World Lesson Plans Simplified.
+For now, I will share with you my lesson plan template which serves as the structural foundation of all my lessons.
 Lesson Plan Template

 HAVE A REPERTOIRE OF ENGAGING GAMES that you can use for any learning goal.
 It’s easy to get into a rut, repeating the same practice activities.
 Interested students stay engaged.
 Ask your colleagues or search the internet.
 Make sure the games include ALL learners, that no English is used, and there is ample comprehensible input.
 If the game fits that criteria and achieves your learning goal, put it in your teacher basket.